gazebo-tooling/release-tools/docs/adrs/0001-the-rotary-rolling-release.md

 ### Negative

-- Requires initial effort to create and populate all `{package}-rotary-release` repos.
+- Requires initial effort to create and populate all `gz-rotary-{package_designation}-release` repos.
 - The sdformat package requires special-case handling due to its non-standard naming (no `gz-` prefix).